andreas-jonsson/vbados/README.md

 * Folder Path is the actual host directory you want to mount in the guest.

 * Folder Name is just a given name for this shared folder, can be anything you want.
-  When using VBSF, this will become the drive label, so ensure it fits in 8+3 characters.
+  When using VBSF, this will become the volume label.

 * Mount point is the drive letter VBSF is going to use for this folder.

 * Use "Automount" if you want VBSF to automatically mount this folder